nasebah/arabic-text-summarization/README.md

 2. Text Summarization

- - **Text Summarization Using the Frequency Method**

-   In this method we find the frequency of all the words in our text data and store the text data and its frequency in a dictionary.
-After that, we tokenize our text data.
-The sentences which contain more high frequency words will be kept in our final summary data.

-   In this method, we first find the frequency of all the words in our text data.
+ - **Text Summarization Using the Frequency Method** In this method, we first find the frequency of all the words in our text data.
 We do this by creating a dictionary where each word is associated with its frequency.
 Once we have the frequency dictionary, we tokenize our text data.
 Finally, we select the sentences that contain the most high-frequency words and store them in our final summary data.

 Here is the output of the Summarization of MSA Wikipedia Page.
 It is a 111 words summary: